You Still Live There!

 - Turn on the lights in every room, even in the closets.
 You want people to see every closet, room, and bathroom.

 - Make the house bright.
 Open the blinds!
-Natural light helps the home more inviting.
+Natural light helps the home feel more inviting.

-Getting your home ready to be shown is work.
-This is your warning: You will probably get stood-up while your home is for sale.
-You can be forgotten, or a buyer may be running late and won’t show for the appointment.
-Worse yet, they could show up 2-3 hours later, and you’re no longer prepared.
+If you are not prepared, getting your home ready to be shown is a lot of work.
+Another thing: you will probably get stood up while your home is for sale.
+You might be forgotten, or a buyer may be running late and won’t show for the appointment.
+Worse yet, they could show up 2-3 hours later, and you’re no longer prepared or eating dinner.

 We suggest you get a name and phone number for every Realtor who schedules an appointment with you.
-A “No Call – No Show” is unprofessional and unacceptable in our opinions.
-We will express our displeasure to an agent and request professionalism.
+A “No Call – No Show” is unprofessional and unacceptable, in my opinion.
+At least be able to call an agent to ask where they are.

-Search Resale Homes For Sale Know Your Competition.
-Call us for a Home Value Consultation Appointment.
+Search Resale Homes For Sale – Know Your Competition.
+Fill out the Home Valuation Form in the menu under Seller.
 We see more homes each month than other Realtors, and we’ve had extensive appraisal training.
 We show our listings first.
 Terri would love to walk through your home with you to make suggestions for selling your home for top dollar.

-U.S. Foreign Seller Tax – FIRPTA– If you are a Foreign National or partners with one on your home, you need to plan ahead because of the Foreign Investor Real Property Tax Act.
+U.S. Foreign Seller Tax – FIRPTA– If you are a Foreign National or a partner with one on your home, you need to plan ahead because of the Foreign Investor Real Property Tax Act.
 If you don’t plan, it will be HARSH.
 Let us help you with this process.

 Increase Your Homes’ Value– What makes your home sell before others?
 Do you want top dollar for it?
 Here are things to do that will actually increase the value of your home in the eyes of the buyer – and they’re who will determine the value of your home.
 Value is what a buyer is willing to pay- make them WANT to pay more.